A proposal is a written offer to solve a technical problem

 body of precise quantitative data in an easily understood

-column and to the right.
-The first, or left column normally
+and to the right.
+The first, or left column normally lists

-lists the independent variable and the columns to the
+the independent variable and the columns to the right

-right list dependent variables.
-The table should be
+list dependent variables.
+The table should be designed

-designed so as to be self-explanatory, but textual comments
+so as to be self-explanatory, but textual comments on

-on it should be made according to the same principles
+it should be made according to the same principles that

 To